NVIDIA/cccl/README.md

 ## Getting Started

+### Users

+Generally speaking, because CCCL is a header-only library, users need only concern themselves with how they get the header files and how they incorporate them into their build system.
+Anyone interested in using CCCL in their CUDA C++ application can get started by referring to the information below.

-### CUDA Toolkit
+#### CUDA Toolkit
-The easiest way to get started using CCCL is if you already have the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), then you already have CCCL installed on your system.
+The easiest way to get started using CCCL is if you already have the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), then you already have the CCCL headers installed on your system.
 When you compile with `nvcc` you can simply include the desired headers in your code with no additional configuration required.
 If compiling with another compiler, you will need to add the include path (e.g., `/usr/local/cuda/include`) to the CCCL headers to your build system.